 TSA’s full range of services includes an early out program “through which…they contact… clients’ non-paying customers via personalized letters or phone calls… to allow for dispute resolution before sending the account to collection.”
 The letter service program “provides personalized payment delinquency notifications to… non-paying customers.”
 TSA’s calling campaigns use “sophisticated web-based predictive dialing to…increasee…debtor contacts.”
 Their asset search and trial process management division “provides complete asset search services to determine whether or not an account is suit-worthy.”
 In addition, TSA provides skip tracing; credit bureau listings; second placement programs; consulting and training; and free online client access.

-TSA collects delinquent debts for a variety of business and industries, including government agencies; check collection and retail theft recovery; healthcare and private sector telecommunications, financial services, and property management; public sector telecommunication collections; insurance subrogation; and rent and damage claims.
+The Stark Agency collects delinquent debts for a variety of business and industries, including government agencies; check collection and retail theft recovery; healthcare and private sector telecommunications, financial services, and property management; public sector telecommunication collections; insurance subrogation; and rent and damage claims.

 Starks’s Resources page includes extensive links to trade and consumer resources, including the Federal Trade Commission (FTC); the International Association of Credit and Collection Professionals (ACA International); the federal free annual credit report site; the BBB; and several state and local organizations.